multitudes/Advent-of-Code-2019/README.md

 [![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 This is a collection of self contained Swift Playgrounds with the solutions to the advent of code quizzes.
-The code below is missing some parts of the code refactored in utilities files which are included in the playgrounds.
+The code below is missing some parts of the code refactored in utilities files which are included in main the playground file.
+Please download the playground and run on a mac in Xcode.
+It is divided into days and easy to paginate through.

 ## What is Advent of Code?
 [Advent of Code](http://adventofcode.com) is an online event created by [Eric Wastl](https://twitter.com/ericwastl).
 Each year an advent calendar of small programming puzzles is unlocked once a day, they can be solved in any programming language you like.